for a primeval forest

-Coordinator of the Réserves de Vie Sauvage® (Wild Life Reserves®) for the Association pour la protection des animaux sauvages (ASPAS) (Association for the Protection of Wild Animals).
+Head of the Natural Environments Department for the Association pour la protection des animaux sauvages (ASPAS) (Association for the Protection of Wild Animals).

-Director of ASPAS, member of the Executive Committee of the Fondation Nature & Découvertes (Nature & Exploration Foundation)
+Member of the Executive Committee of the Fondation Nature & Découvertes

 Research Associate at The French Agricultural Research Centre for International Development (CIRAD) in Montpellier, Agroforestry Specialist

 Volunteer General Secretary - Strategy and global supervision

 Volunteer educational coordinator

 Volunteer Deputy General Secretary - Head of the Associative Affairs Department

 Volunteer Human Resources Officer

 Volunteer and associate consultant - Analysis and planning tools